nils-rek/PubHelper/README.md

 # PubHelper
- This R package includes functions that help me in running analyses or in preparing manuscripts for scientific publications.
+ This R package includes functions that help me in running GLM analyses and in preparing manuscripts for scientific publications.

 ## Installation